ctwardy/jacobs-vault/ais-tle-data-etl/README.md

 ## Running the project as you edit/refine

 As you edit the project and re-run things locally, you'll want to then push them up to the cloud.
 This command will sync your local files to the cloud, excluding all the git stuff (or anything contained in `rsync_exclude.txt`).
 It should be run one directory up from your main package directory on your local machine.
-Replace your username, remote host (usually Silverdale staging2 `172.21.10.111`), and path where you want the repo to go on the remote host, and `your_repo_name` with the name of your repository's folder:
+Replace your username, remote host, and path where you want the repo to go on the remote host:

 ```
 rsync -avz --no-perms --exclude-from ais-tle-data-etl/rsync_exclude.txt ais-tle-data-etl user@remotehost:path/to/where/you/want/it